Josephson-like currents in graphene for arbitrary time-dependent potential barriers: Josephson-like current flowing along the barrier

-and integer $n$, the $y$-component of the current shows a peculiarity similar to the so-called Shapiro steps \cite{tinkham} of a Josephson junction.
-As seen in Fig.~1a, the frequencies $\omega=\omega_n$ generate periodic oscillations, which, again as in the case of Shapiro-steps, exhibit a nonzero {\it dc}-component in the current at given $x$.
-In view of eqs.\ (\ref{jy11},\ref{jy11n}) the overall {\it dc}-current vanishes after averaging over $x$.
-When modulating the potentials $W_1^{(1)}$ with $\omega\ne\omega_n$ results in aperiodic oscillations and zero {\it dc}-component.
+and integer $n$, the $y$-component of the current exhibits a peculiarity, similar to the so-called Shapiro steps \cite{tinkham} of an irradiated Josephson junction.
+As seen in Fig.\ \ref{fig2}{\sf c} and \ref{fig2}{\sf d}, frequencies $\omega=\omega_n$ generate periodic oscillations, which, again as in the case of Shapiro-steps, can induce a nonzero {\sc dc}-component of the current at given $x_0$.
+Here, we remind of the statement of the previous section, that non-zero {\sc dc}-currents allow to measure the degree of valley polarization.
+In view of eqs.\ (\ref{jy11},\ref{jy11n}) the overall {\sc dc}-current vanishes after averaging over $x_0$ due to the harmonic $x$-dependence of $j_y$.
+Modulating the homogeneous electric field at $\omega\ne\omega_n$ results in aperiodic oscillations (Fig.\ \ref{fig2}{\sf b,c,d}) and zero {\sc dc}-component.